Sex Therapy & Coaching

-People come to see us for many different reasons and often the presenting issue is a symptom of greater things at play.
+People work with to Tanya for many different reasons and often the presenting issue is a symptom of greater things at play.

 Female sexual desire works differently to male sexual desire and can contribute to mis-matched desire levels.
 Sex therapy can help individuals and couples explore problems and differences and develop working solutions to achieve a happy and balanced sex life and improved intimacy.

 Desire and pain issues in women can often be caused by experiencing pain or discomfort.
 Many men, women and couples can learn about the physiology of pleasure when they come for sex therapy and experience immediate improvements.

 Research shows that up to 25-35% of women are unable to achieve an orgasm.
 Talking to a sex therapist can help uncover and overcome mental and physical blocks to orgasm.

 Experiencing erectile dysfunction (ED) is a part of getting older, up to 40% of men in their 40s experience ED and this figure rises to as high as 70% of men in their 70s.
 If you experience it once or twice, it does not mean you are impotent!

 Premature ejaculation has a number of different origins and will be treated differently according to the person’s background.